okebinda/base.api.python/documentation/gitflow.md

 ### Tag

 Tag the release.
-Release tags should use semantic versioning, following the format: 'release-\*.\*.\*' (major.minor.revision).
+Release tags should use semantic versioning, following the format: 'release-{major}.{minor}.{revision}'.

 ```ssh
 $ git tag -a <release-tag> -m <tag-message>
 $ git push origin <release-tag>
 ```

-If you are using the default CircleCI configuration, this will build a production-ready Container image and push it to AWS ECR where it can be deployed manually.
+If you are using the default CircleCI configuration, this will build a production-ready Docker image and push it to AWS ECR where it can be deployed manually.

 ## Removing an Old Feature Branch